wattenberg/data/README.md

 # data

-Data for use in visualizations
+This repo contains data for classroom use in visualization homework.